aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2019/aspose-words-for-net-19-5-release-notes/_index.md

-It enables to specify an additional options that affect the formatting of a result document.
+It allows to specify an additional options that affect the formatting of a result document.

 See additional information under added a new ImportFormatOptions class for more flexible control over importing tasks at [Aspose.Words for .NET 19.4 Release Notes](/words/net/aspose-words-for-net-19-4-release-notes/).